 What symptoms are caused by vitamin A deficiency?

 Mild forms of vitamin A deficiency may cause no symptoms.
-However, mild forms of vitamin A deficiency may cause tiredness (fatigue).
+However, vitamin A deficiency may cause tiredness (fatigue).

 Both mild and severe forms of vitamin A may cause an increased risk of: